dheemanthp/Android/Android Architecture Components.md

 1)robust SQL object mapping library.
 2)Maps database Rows to objects
 3)No content values or cursors
-4)Compile Time validation of SQL queries
-5)Support for Observation , Live Data and RxJava
+4)Compile Time validation of SQL queries , throws error 5)Support for Observation , Live Data and RxJava
+6)Has Annotations which generates API to access the Database like
+@Entity - defines schema of a database table
+@Dao - Data base Access object for read/write operations
+@Database - Access to a database , must be an abstract class extending Room Database , also singleton as you only need a single instance of a database.

+7) Can pass in a model or return a model , as long as their fields match fields in the data base

+LifeCycle Library class called LiveData:
-LifeCycle Library(LiveData): Easier LifeCycle Management , Hold all of the data needed for UI) Paging Library : Easier LAZY Loading of Large Data sets
+1)Easier LifeCycle Management , Hold all of the data needed for UI) 2)Helps to keep the UI updated and in sync with the database 3)Adding the LiveData Class in Dao class , would mean , that it will automatically send the updates if things changes.

+Paging Library : Easier LAZY Loading of Large Data sets

 A typical Android app contains multiple app components